Extraction of Wisdom Teeth

 Wisdom Teeth Removal

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
-Dr. Lee and Dr. DeFelice have the training, experience, and a specialty license in Tennessee to provide various types of anesthesia for patients.
+Dr. Lee, Dr. DeFelice and Dr. Lilly have the training, experience, and a specialty license in Tennessee to provide various types of anesthesia for patients.

 Our services are provided in an environment of optimum safety that utilizes modern monitoring equipment, state-of-the-art surgical facility, and staff that are experienced in anesthesia patient monitoring.